Horsham Township, Pennsylvania: History

 In 1942, the United States Navy purchased what eventually became the Naval Air Station Joint Reserve Base (NAS-JRB) Willow Grove which contributed to national defense for over six decades, beginning with a small group of Naval Aviators, maintenance personnel, and biplanes and evolving into a home for aircraft and personnel from every branch of the United States Armed Forces.

+The Township saw significant development post WWII, beginning along Easton Road and County Line Road.
+This trend continued into surrounding communities.
+Until the late 20th century, the northwestern end of the township was still mostly rural.

 In 2005, NAS-JRB Willow Grove was selected for closure by BRAC 2005 law.
 In late 2006, the Horsham Township Authority for NAS-JRB Willow Grove (HLRA) was selected as the Local Redevelopment Authority (LRA), and was charged with preparing the required reuse planning documents.
 In 2011, NAS-JRB Willow Grove was officially closed, 68 years after the base and its hangars were built.

 The Navy and Marine Corps squadrons/units moved to McGuire Air Force Base in 2011.
 The 111th Attack Wing of the Pennsylvania Air National Guard remains at their present site along with Army Reserve and Army National Guard units on the former U.S. Air Force Reserve Center facility.
 The United States Army Reserve, Pennsylvania Air National Guard, and Pennsylvania Army National Guard units are located on the approximately 200-acre base that is located near the intersection of County Line and Easton Roads.
-The name of the installation is Horsham Air Guard Station.
+The name of the installation is Biddle Air National Guard Base.

 On April 27, 2012, the Horsham Township Authority for NAS-JRB (HLRA) submitted the NAS-JRB Willow Grove Redevelopment Plan and Homeless Assistance Submission to the United States Department of Housing and Urban Development (HUD) and United States Navy.
 The plan includes many developments popular with area residents including small nature and conservation parks, an aviation museum, and town center; but also includes some highly unpopular developments such as a conference center and hotel on the site.
 Once the land is transferred, the surplus property will comprise about 8% of the Township's total land area.
 The NAS-JRB Willow Grove Redevelopment Plan details the existing conditions, issues and opportunities, and recommendations that will guide the Horsham Township Authority for NAS-JRB Willow Grove in the redevelopment process.